 The worker in the middle has no good move.

-The technical forecast does not have a story for this worker.
+This technical forecast does not have a story for that worker.
 The talk that names abundance and unrest in the same sentence does not name who absorbs which one.
 The talk treats the transition as bumpy.
 The bumps land here.
 The bumps land on the parent at the kitchen table who is calculating whether the salary survives the year.

-The middle worker is the worker the forecast cannot see.
+In the middle sits the worker the forecast cannot see.
 The forecast can see the kid who has not started yet.
 The forecast can see the retiree who has finished.
 The middle worker sits in the gap between the two, and the gap is exactly where the transition lands hardest.

 The retirement plan was built on an economy that no longer exists#